Top 10 United Nations Logos – UN Logo Design Inspiration

 The International Maritime Organization (IMO), formerly the Inter-governmental Maritime Consultative Organization, is a United Nations specialised agency responsible for improving maritime safety and security and preventing pollution from ships.

-In the mid-19th century, after certain maritime safety treaties were implemented, there was a growing need for an international regulatory body.
+In the mid-19th century, following the implementation of certain maritime safety treaties, a growing need emerged for an international regulatory body.
 This need took shape after the founding of the UN in 1945, and in 1948, the Inter-governmental Maritime Consultative Organization was established in Geneva.

 In 1982, the organisation was renamed the International Maritime Organization.